 In Victoria, primary production land incorporating bundled or unbundled water entitlements may be exempt from land transfer duty.
-You no longer need to lodge a statutory declaration when you claim this exemption.
-From 1 July 2017, your declaration is part of our all-in-one digital duties form.
+You no longer need to lodge a statutory declaration when you claim this exemption as it is now part of our all-in-one Digital Duties Form.

 Gather required information

-- Transferee full name and date of birth,
+- Full name and date of birth of the transferee.

 - Property details, including market value and dimensions.

 - Intended use of the property.

-- Description of primary production goods and value, and
+- Description of primary production goods and value.

-- Details of non-dutiable water entitlements, including type of water entitlement, water trading zone, quantity of water and value of the water entitlement
+- Details of non-dutiable water entitlements, including type of water entitlement, water trading zone, quantity of water and the value of the water entitlement.

-Where water entitlements have been transferred together with land, the following supporting documents must accompany your statutory declaration:
+Where water entitlements have been transferred together with land, you must also provide these supporting documents:

 - The original completed transfer of land.